SpaceIL: History

-SpaceIL began as a competitor for the Google Lunar X Prize (GLXP), which offered in prizes to inspire teams to develop low-cost methods of robotic space exploration.
+SpaceIL began as a competitor for the Google Lunar X Prize (GLXP), which offered in prizes to inspire teams to develop low-cost methods of robotic lunar exploration.
 The SpaceIL entry was unique among GLXP contenders, in that instead of building a tracked or wheeled rover, SpaceIL planned to meet the requirement to travel 500 m on the lunar surface by having the lander "hop" using rocket engine propulsion from its landing site to another site more than 500 meters away.

-In April 2014, American philanthropist Sheldon Adelson donated to the project, and in June 2017, the Israeli Space Agency (ISA) announced a donation of additional 7.5 million ILS, after having donated 2 million ILS in previous years.

 By June 2017, the lander spacecraft was undergoing integration and testing, and in August 2017, Google Lunar XPrize announced an extension of the prize competition deadline to 31 March 2018, but the contest ended without a winner when no team launched before the deadline.
 Nevertheless, SpaceIL continued development and fabrication.